June 1, 2021

 If it suits you and your personal situation, then debt recycling can be very tax efficient.
 But keeping things simple is pretty cool too.

 Use your monthly savings and your increasing dividends to continue growing the portfolio.
 Because dividends naturally increase over time (due to rising company profits) and you’re constantly adding more money, your annual passive income will increase at a healthy rate.

 Sure, the markets and dividend payments will take a few steps back once in a while.
 But the long term trajectory is overwhelmingly likely to be up, as it has been throughout history.

-While it will take many years, eventually this income will grow to be larger than your annual spending.
+While it takes time, eventually this income will grow to be larger than your annual spending.
 It mostly depends on how much cash you’re putting in – your savings rate!

-Because of the backward steps I mentioned, you’ll also need a pool of ‘safe’ assets, that you can use to top-up your dividend income when times aren’t so good.
-This could be money sitting in an offset account, cash in a high interest savings account, term deposits etc. Peter recommends a couple of year’s worth of expenses.
+You’ll also want to keep some cash, to top up your income in retirement when times aren’t so good.
+Peter recommends a couple of year’s worth of expenses.
 So if you spend $50k per year, perhaps $100k is a good starting point.

 It’s also prudent to maintain flexible spending and spend less during scary times (which is a natural reaction for most people anyway).
 This means you won’t have to dig into your cash buffer as much and makes your financial position more resilient.

 Hooray!
 You’re officially retired!
 If you make it this far, a hearty congratulations are in order!